Triglycerides

 Gross lipemia

 • Physiologic or post-prandial: Hypertriglyceridemia after eating is usually due to increased chylomicrons, which are large particles that disperse light and cause gross lipemia.
 A post-prandial hypertriglyceridemia is seen in dogs and cats.
 Chylomicrons are produced in the intestine after absorption of dietary (exogenous) fat.
 Lipemia interferes with the measurement of many clinical pathology analytes so it is important to withhold food prior to taking blood samples for analysis.
 Lipemia should clear within 4-6 hours after eating (12 hour fast recommended).
-In a study of 100 clinically healthy dogs, triglyceride concentrations increased in 92 dogs between 2-8 hours of eating with the peak median concentration at 2 hours after eating, with 36 dogs having values above the reference interval (Yi et al 2020).
+In a study of 100 clinically healthy dogs, triglyceride concentrations increased in 92 dogs between 2-8 hours of eating with the peak median concentration at 2 hours after eating, with 36 dogs having concentrations above the reference interval (20-150 mg/dL) as high as 443 mg/dL within 4-8 hours of eating (Yi et al 2020).

 • Drugs: Exogenous immunosuppressive or anti-inflammatory doses of corticosteroids can result in a fasting hypertriglyceridemia in dogs and cats (Lowe et al 2008, Khelik et al 2019, Tinklenberg et al 2020).
 This is attributed to inhibition of insulin action on lipoprotein lipase (increase CM and VLDL) and stimulation of hormone-sensitive lipase (causing lipolysis).
 The increase will be due to CM and VLDL (lipoprotein lipase clears both from blood).